 As you approach Grand Manan Island by ferry, Swallowtail Lightstation greets you.
 The wonderful panoramic view of the coastline coupled with this historic, old wooden lighthouse makes it a perfect setting for photographers, artists and sightseers.
 This is a definite "must-see"!

 Swallowtail is one of the most photographed lighthouses in New Brunswick.
 Interpretive panels, fog bell, commemorative deck, lovely wooden benches and picnic tables are on site.
 Access to the lighthouse is down a flight of 54 stairs, across a wooden footbridge and along a gravel path, but the lighthouse can also be viewed from an observation area near the parking lot.
 A Welcome Centre is located at the entrance and houses a small gift shop.
-For a small fee, tour inside the lighthouse museum in the summer and include access to the new lighthouse museum including climbing the stairs to the top of the lighthouse.
-You can easily walk between the lighthouse and keepers house on a boardwalk built in 2014, just like the keepers did for years.
+In the summer you can tour inside the new lighthouse museum for a small fee, which includes access to climbing the stairs to the top of the lighthouse.
+You can easily walk between the lighthouse and keepers house, just like the keepers did for years, on a boardwalk installed in 2014.